Program Code: 6415

-The Sports Journalism program is a unique post-graduate offering that will prepare students for a career in the ever-changing world of sports media.
+The Sports Journalism program is a unique post-graduate offering that prepares you for a career in the ever-changing world of sports media.

-During their time in this Toronto Sports Journalism program, students will learn the best practices for the field in a diverse and gender inclusive environment with peers just as dedicated to and as passionate about sports.
+During your time in this Toronto Sports Journalism program, you learn the best practices for the field in a diverse and gender-inclusive environment with peers just as dedicated to and as passionate about sports.

-From covering local athletes and professionals as well as telling the stories behind the games, the players and the fans, students will develop specialized talents in:
+From covering local athletes and professionals to telling the stories behind the games, the players and the fans, you develop specialized talents in:

 - Digital (using editorial publishing tools, blogging, video, audio, Storify, etc.)